-Shaun joined the Prison Service in 1992 and has served as a Prison Officer at HMP Wandsworth, HMP Brixton, and HMP Full Sutton, a Senior Officer at HMYOI Deerbolt, and Principal Officer at HMP Full Sutton where he has been since 2001.
+Shaun joined the Prison Service in 1992 serving as a Prison Officer at HMP Wandsworth, HMP Brixton, and HMP Full Sutton, Senior Officer at HMYOI Deerbolt, and Principal Officer at HMP Full Sutton prior to promotion as an Operational Manager.

-Shaun passed the Operational Managers JSAC in 2003 and has served as Operations Governor, Deputy Head of Residence, Head of Business Change, and is currently Head of Reducing Reoffending.
-He gained a Foundation Degree in Offender Management – Leadership and Management of Custodial Services (2010), a First Class Honours Degree in Business and Management (2011), and has recently completed a Masters Degree in Criminology, Penology and Management at the University of Cambridge.
+Shaun has covered all Functional Head roles, and currently Head of Security and third in charge at Full Sutton, with Deputy Governor accreditation.
+He gained a Foundation Degree in Offender Management – Leadership and Management of Custodial Services (2010), a First Class Honours Degree in Business and Management (2011), and in2016 completed a Masters Degree in Criminology, Penology and Management at the University of Cambridge.

-Shaun joined the PGA shortly after passing the JSAC, accepted the role of local PGA rep in 2005, and was elected onto the National Executive Committee in 2007.
+Shaun was elected onto the National Executive Committee in 2007.
 He has a broad interest in both the trade union and professional services which the association provides.

-He continues along with other colleagues on the NEC to provide support to members whilst dealing with personal cases, which are on the rise.
-He has also become a point of contact in relation to questions relating to pay and pensions, and although not an expert, provides sound advice to members.
+He continues, along with other colleagues on the NEC, to provide support to members whilst dealing with personal cases.
+He has also become a point of contact in relation to questions relating to HR, pay and pensions, and although not an expert, provides sound advice to members.

 Shaun has looked after the finances on behalf of the PGA since November 2011 as the third Finance Officer in the history of the Association.